nutanix/ntnx-api-cmdlet-help/md/en-US/Get-Cluster.md

 PS C:\> Get-Cluster
 ```

-{{ Add example description here }}
-Displays all the cluster registered in all connected Prism Central.
+Displays all the cluster registered for the connected Prism Central.

 ### Example 2
 ```powershell